 |

 Yes.
 Disclosure by a director is voluntary and directors are not required to self-identify with respect to gender, race, ethnicity and/or LGBTQ+.
-The aggregate information that companies must provide Nasdaq allows for a company to indicate that information
+The rule’s standardized disclosure matrix template reflects aggregated information and allows for a company to indicate that certain information was not disclosed.

 Publication Date*: